 You'll need an AUR helper to install packages from the AUR.
 I recommend yay.

 # Go to your home folder cd # Make and install `yay` git clone https://aur.archlinux.org/yay.git cd yay makepkg -si

 After it's installed, you can use it just like how you would use

 yay packagename # search for a package to install yay -S packagename # install a package yay # check system for updates

 Some AUR packages I can recommend to almost any Arch Linux user:

 I'm Tama 👋 I turn down every ad and affiliate.
 I started this website as a place to document everything I learned.
+You should know that English is not my native language.
+So please be understanding if you found any mistake or unclear meaning in my wrtiting.
 If you enjoy my content, please consider supporting what I do.